 If clinical trials are successful, the next step in the development process is the preparation and submission to the FDA of an application for marketing approval.
 The application is the vehicle through which applicants formally propose that the FDA approve a new drug for marketing and sale in the United States for one or more indications.
 The application must contain a description of the manufacturing process and quality control methods, as well as results of preclinical tests, toxicology studies, clinical trials and proposed labeling, among other things.
 Every new product must be the subject of an approved application before it may be commercialized in the United States.
-Under federal law, the submission of most applications is subject to an application set subject of an approved application sales outlied to an annual program fee, which for fiscal year 2020 is \$325,424.
+Under federal law, the submission of most applications is subject to an application user fee, which for federal fiscal year 2020 is \$2,942,965 for an application requiring clinical data.
+The sponsor of an approved application is also subject to an annual program fee, which for fiscal year 2020 is \$325,424.
 Certain exceptions and waivers are available for some of these fees, such as an exception from the application fee for products with orphan designation and a waiver for certain small businesses.